alfredcai/Coursera-Computational-NeuroScience/Week-5/quiz/Computing-in-Carbon.md

 (iv) The distribution of intervals widens from a narrow peak to become a gamma distribution.

 Answer:

-The distribution of intervals widens from a narrow peak to become a gamma distribution.,x
+The distribution of intervals broadens from a single sharp peak to an exponential-like distribution, but with an avoided range near zero.